CAV-Research-Lab/Symbolic-Imitation-Learning/README.md

+# Dataset Generation

+In order to extract the `bias.pl`, `bk.pl`, and `exs.pl` files for each action in Safety, Efficiecy, and Smoothness, the `bias_bk_exs_generator.py` in `dataset-generation/` is used to generate files.

+There are other file which can help with extracting scenarios from the HighD dataset: `dataset-generation/extract_examples.py`.

+# Noisy Data

+In order to add noise to the dataset labels, we refer to `flip_labels.py`.

 # Rule Extraction from Datasets in `data/`

 This directory contains subfolders corresponding to different semantic tasks.
 Each of these contains further subfolders that each represent a specific scenario or rule-learning target.